Key Questions

 In many housing organisations, technical underperformance gets addressed quickly.
 Behavioural underperformance - the manager who delivers results but treats people poorly, the team leader who technically follows process but misses the human moment - tends to persist.
 Sometimes for years.

 The standard makes conduct a regulatory expectation, not just a cultural preference.
 That changes the conversation.
-But only if organisations are willing to have it.
+But only if the conversation happens openly.

-The honest version of this question: are there people in your organisation right now whose conduct wouldn't meet the standard you'd want to evidence to the Regulator?
-And if so, what's preventing that from being addressed?
+A harder question underneath this one: are there people in your organisation right now whose conduct wouldn't meet the standard you'd want to evidence to the Regulator?
+And if so, what would need to change to address that?